-The mere mention of the Affordable Care Act can make employers wince, but there may be a silver lining for some woven into its terms.
-One of the provisions of the ACA is the small employer health care tax credit.
-It allows certain small businesses to claim a credit when they pay at least half of the health insurance premiums for their employees.
+The mere mention of the Affordable Care Act of 2010 can still make employers wince all these years later, but there might be a silver lining for some woven into its terms.
+One of the provisions of the ACA is the Small Employer Health Care Tax Credit.

-The credit got off to a rough start.
-It's somewhat difficult to calculate and some employers initially found that their credits were miniscule, at least in the beginning.
+The Small Employer Health Care Tax Credit got off to a rough start.
+It's somewhat difficult to calculate, and some employers found that their credits were miniscule, at least in the beginning.
 Some employers even found that they didn't get a credit at all.

-The small employer health care tax credit is equal to up to 50 percent of employer-paid health insurance premiums.
-The tax credit was only 35 percent of eligible health insurance premiums from 2010 through 2013, and non-profit employers can still only claim up to 35 percent.
+Then the maximum credit was increased in 2014, taking some of the sting out of laboring over all those calculations.
+The Small Employer Health Care Tax Credit is equal to up to 50% of employer-paid health insurance premiums as of 2019.
+It was only 35% of eligible health insurance premiums from 2010 through 2013, and non-profit employers can still only claim up to 35%.

-As with all tax credits, there are other rules and limitations as well.
+There are other rules and limitations as well.

 A three-pronged test determines which small businesses qualify for the health care tax credit.